katherine-barbano/Breakout/README.md

 repeatedly decrease the score needed to win with the S cheat key, it will not decrease all the way to 0.

-Extra credit: Implemented a game timer to countdown.
+Extra credit: Added you won/you lost screen at end.
+Implemented a game timer to countdown.
 Must surpass a score by the end of the timer to move onto the next level.
 Because blocks only add 5 points if they are completely broken (given that blocks are varying hardnesses), this feature